Real-Time Reporting won’t just help; it could power Key Account Management model to success.

 As you guessed correctly, reporting falls under Data and is just one of the functions executed by Sales Ops.
 So without automation, there is a good chance of reporting becoming a distraction.

-In addition to this, Sales Ops are also burdened with technology and tools.
+In addition to this, Sales Ops are also burdened with technology and account planning tools.
 These days, the best sales teams are empowered by technology solutions, tools, and data.
 These technology solutions and tools have enabled many organizations to create sales force effectiveness and sales growth.
 This flow towards technology has indeed made Sales Operations a vital part of the sales by uniquely positioning them to leverage data and technology.
 All this requires Sales Ops to put strategic time into sales enablement, warranting the need for automated reporting.
-After all, we are talking expensive salesman hours.
+After all, we are talking about expensive salesman hours.

 KAM Technology to the Rescue